kansas patriot guard, kansas patriot guard, kansas patriot guard

 Frequently Asked Questions

-1. What is the purpose of the Patriot Guard?
+What is the purpose of the Patriot Guard?
+Is it the same as the Patriot Guard Riders?

-The Patriot Guard is a mission with one purpose - to stand guard at funerals of Fallen Heroes to provide a shield between grieving families and protesters.
+The Patriot Guard is a mission* with one purpose - standing guard at funerals of Fallen Heroes to provide a shield between grieving families and protesters.

 * Please read the Mission Statement on this web site.